kgosse/algoliago/README.md

 My program can answer to "count" queries in constant time, O(1).
 For "popular" queries, the complexity is O(n), n being the size parameter.
 Actually, I can also make it in O(1) if I don't loop through each popular querie to construct the response.
 The idea would be to have them in the response format already and to directly pick them.
-But I'm assuming the size parameter in not supposed to be that big, so this can make it.
+But I'm assuming the size parameter is not supposed to be that big, so this can make it.

 ## Data Structures